-The Executive Management and the Board regularly review the adequacy of the system of governance as a whole and in selected areas, to confirm it remains to be adequate for the Undertaking's needs, and to prioritise areas of improvement.
-Aside from the changes described above in section B1.8, there were no major changes required to the system of governance during 2016 as a result of these reviews.
+The Executive Management and the Board regularly review the adequacy of the system of governance as a whole and in selected areas, to confirm it remains adequate for the Undertaking's needs, and to prioritise areas of improvement.
+There were no major changes required to the system of governance during 2017 as a result of these reviews.